LEEClab/ATLANTIC-SPATIAL/README.md

 # AtlanticSpatialData

-Work Group for organization of Atlantic Forest Spatial Data base
+Working Group for the development of the Atlantic Forest Spatial Data base.